RohanNagar/thunder-client-js/README.md

 # thunder-client-js

-The official JavaScript client library for Thunder
+The official JavaScript client library for the Thunder API.